openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 We will introduce a new `ControlPlaneMachineSet` CRD to the `machine.openshift.io/v1beta1` API group.
 It will be based on the spec and status structures defined below.

+We are intending to add this to the `v1beta1` API group as it is heavily tied to the existing `Machine` and `MachineSet` APIs within the `v1beta1` group.
+If we were to ever evolve the `Machine` to a `v1` API, the changes in that API version bump may mean that we also need to make changes to the spec of the `ControlPlaneMachineSet` as well.
+Additionally, as we currently unsure how we will handle Cluster API support, we may down the line need to make a breaking change to allow this project to work with Cluster API.

 ```go
 type ControlPlaneMachineSetSpec struct {